jpasqua/MultiMon/doc/PluginGuide.md

 ### Dependencies
 The Web UI page used to display plugin settings is based on [JSON Form](https://github.com/jsonform/jsonform).
 It has a number of dependencies on various CSS and Javascript files.
 You do not need to install these files used in the browser.
 None of this is used directly by MultiMon.
-This list is providde for information only.
+This list is provided for information only.

 * [JSON Form](https://github.com/jsonform/jsonform)
 * [JQuery](https://github.com/jquery/jquery)